ilastik/ilastik.github.io/documentation/animalTracking/animalTracking.md

 | Filters>Size | 15 to 10000 |

 The video will be running optimization based on the transition, appearance, and disappearance costs across frames in order to assign the correct IDs for each object.
-A more detailed explanation is available in the `What is Happening Behind the Scenes` section.

 Once you set the parameters click on the `Track!` button <a href="./fig/trackButtonTracking.png" data-toggle="lightbox"><img src="./fig/trackButtonTracking.png" class="img-responsive" /></a>.
 It's very important to save your project after you run tracking, since the parameters will not be saved otherwise.